romiteld/portfolio/memory-bank/progress.md

 The chess AI is using a Lc0 fine-tuned model with a 256x10 distilled network.
 The infrastructure for downloading, training, and benchmarking is in place, and we've fixed various issues with the fine-tuning process.

 The financial assistant has a secure Supabase vector database with proper security measures, fixed UI issues, and improved error handling.
+Recently added features include robust cryptocurrency data fetching with proper validation error handling and real-time financial news integration using firecrawl web scraping.
+The application now fetches news from multiple sources (Reuters, CNBC, MarketWatch, Yahoo Finance) with intelligent article extraction and categorization.

+Auto-scrolling issues have been fixed across the application, providing a smoother user experience, especially when interacting with input fields in the financial assistant or making moves in the chess game.

 The next steps include completing the 3D chess visualization with detailed models and animations, improving UI/UX elements of the chess demo, executing further fine-tuning of the chess AI model, and enhancing the financial assistant visualization capabilities.